DanielMoscoso/100day_challenge/Readme.txt

 			 win, and the computer does not flip its upside down card.
 			-Recursion implemented: Now the game can restart if the player decides to.
 			-DocStrings for the different functions.
+			-The computer can now have a BlackJack also.
+And there was a weird debug where if you typed "(N)o" to end the game after a few rounds of playing, the game would not stop (until you went through as many games as answers "(N)o" you gave.
+It is a recursive problem, where you don't end a game, and start another one..
+I feel like I am in Inception)
 ===============================================================================